Associate’s Degree in Business Administration

 An associate’s degree in business administration prepares graduates to begin or advance their careers in the business world.
 It can also be a major step towards completing a bachelor’s degree.
 Programs typically provide students with a comprehensive understanding of management principles, business-oriented technology and interpersonal skills.

-Generally, course work for a business administration associate's degree covers the fundamentals of business, management, critical thinking, project planning and implementation, business software and communication.
+Generally, course work for an associate’s degree in business administration program covers the fundamentals of business, management, critical thinking, project planning and implementation, business software and communication.

-What Can You Do with an Associate Degree?
+What Can You Do with an Associate’s Degree in Business Administration?

 Many schools offer concentrations in specific areas of business administration, including health care administration, human resources and information systems.
 Through career-oriented courses, these programs help students build the skills and industry background information to qualify them for entry-level jobs in their specialty field.